rachelproductmanager/DeepLearnWebsite/content/how-to-build-addictive-products-with-the-hook-model.md

 * Triggers are the important spark that starts the engine.
 They come in two types: **external** and **internal**.
 * Habit-forming products start by **alerting users with external triggers** like an e-mail, a Website link, the app icon on a phone or notifications.
-* By cycling through successive hooks, users begin to **form associations with internal triggers**, which attach to existing behaviors and emotions (e.g. uncertainty, fear, anxiety, boredom).
+* By cycling through successive hooks, users begin to **form associations with internal triggers**, which attach to existing behaviours and emotions (e.g. uncertainty, fear, anxiety, boredom).
-* When users start to **automatically cue their next behavior**, the new habit becomes part of their **everyday routine**.
+* When users start to **automatically cue their next behaviour**, the new habit becomes part of their **everyday routine**.
 * Explore both external and internal triggers, in order to determine which triggers are **most effective for your specific product**.

 **2/ Action**